The parameterized space complexity of model-checking bounded variable first-order logic: Preliminaries

 \subsection{Parameterized complexity}

-A \emph{(classical) problem} is a subset $Q\subseteq\{0,1\}^*$, where $\{0,1\}^*$ is the set of finite binary strings; the length of a binary string $x$ is denoted by $|x|$.
+A \emph{(classical) problem} is a subset $Q\subseteq {\{0,1\}}^*$, where ${\{0,1\}}^*$ is the set of finite binary strings; the length of a binary string $x$ is denoted by $|x|$.
 As model of computation we use Turing machines~$\A$ with a (read-only) input tape and several worktapes.
 We shall consider Turing machines with nondeterminism and co-nondeterminism.
-For definiteness, let us agree that a \emph{nondeterministic} Turing machine has special states $c_\exists, c_0, c_1$ and can nondeterministically move from state $c_\exists$ to state $c_b$ with $b\in \{0,1\}$, and we say $\A$ \emph{existentially guesses the bit $b$}.
+For definiteness, let us agree that a \emph{nondeterministic} Turing machine has special states~$c_\exists, c_0, c_1$ and can nondeterministically move from state $c_\exists$ to state $c_b$ with $b\in \{0,1\}$, and we say $\A$ \emph{existentially guesses the bit $b$}.
 An \emph{alternating} Turing machine additionally has a state $c_\forall$ allowing to \emph{universally guess} a bit $b$.
-For a function $c: \{0,1\}^*\to \N$, the machine is said to \emph{use $c$ many (co-)nondeterministic bits} if for every $x\in \{0, 1\}^*$ every run of $\A$ on $x$ contains at most $c(x)$ many configurations with state $c_\exists$ (resp. $c_\forall$).
+For a function $c: {\{0,1\}}^*\to \N$, the machine is said to \emph{use $c$ many (co-)nondeterministic bits} if for every $x\in {\{0, 1\}}^*$ every run\footnote{By a \emph{run} of an alternating Turing machine we mean a sequence of configurations such that each, except the first, is a successor configuration of the previous one.} of $\A$ on $x$ contains at most $c(x)$ many configurations with state $c_\exists$ (resp. $c_\forall$).